 The “unexpected” aspect can be either positive – meaning the company generated more earnings than expected – or negative – which means the company earned less than they were expected to earn.

 Standardized Unexpected Earnings (SUE)

-One of the most common methods to determine unexpected earnings is a mathematical formula known as standardized unexpected earnings or SUE.
-The “surprise” earnings can often be useful when developing strategies for trading.
-However, in order to determine if such a strategy can be effective, the difference between the performance of a company’s stock and its unexpected earnings must be explored. it is done through SUE calculation.
+One of the most common methods to determine unexpected earnings is a mathematical formula known as “standardized unexpected earnings” or SUE.
+“Surprise” earnings can often be useful when developing strategies for trading.
+However, in order to determine if such a strategy can be effective, the relationship between the performance of a company’s stock and its unexpected earnings must be explored.
+This is done through the SUE calculation.
 The SUE formula is given below:

 Importance of Unexpected Earnings

 Unexpected earnings are an important component in the accounting/financial industry because of their potential significance for investors.
 The “surprise” aspect of the earnings means that the price of a stock can spike up or fall dramatically over the course of a single day.

 Forecasting price/earnings can be tricky, which means that unexpected earnings may be the result of inaccurate analyst estimates.
 However, when unexpected earnings – positive or negative – are the direct result of the company’s actions, they may offer important insights to investors about the future trajectory of the company’s stock.